Haipai cuisine

 Haipai cuisine (海派西餐 (hai3-p'ai4 hsi1-ts'an4)) is a Western-style cooking that is unique to Shanghai, China.
 It absorbs the traditions of several cuisines from other regions of China and of Western cooking, adapting them to suit the local taste according to the features of local ingredients.
 It is divided into several major types: French, Italian, Russian, British, and German, among which the Russian-type dishes, such as the Shanghai-style borscht (罗宋汤 (羅宋湯, luó sòng tāng, lo2 sung4 t'ang1)), receive a great welcome as they are more affordable.
 Today, the most famous dishes of Haipai cuisine are luó sòng tāng, fried pork chops (breaded cutlet), and Shanghai salad (a variety of Olivier salad).
 Apart from the above-mentioned common dishes, baked clams, baked crabs, and jin bi duo soup ("million dollar soup") are also popular among the Haipai dishes.

 For a hundred years since it opened to foreign traders, Shanghai has witnessed the increasing popularity of Haipai cuisine.
-However, since China began to implement its economic reforms in 1978, an increasing number of authentic Western restaurants set up in Shanghai.
-As a result, the number of Haipai restaurants gradually declined, and only a few are left by now.
-But luó sòng tāng and fried pork chops with Worcestershire sauce are still enjoyed and considered to be the flavor of "old Shanghai".
+However, since China began to implement the reform and opening up in 1978, an increasing number of authentic Western restaurants set up in Shanghai.
+As a result, the number of Haipai restaurants gradually declined, and only a few are left by now, though luó sòng tāng and fried pork chops with Worcestershire sauce are still enjoyed and considered to be the flavor of "old Shanghai".